-Neonatal hyperbilirubinemia (neonatal jaundice) occurs in more than 60% of term newborns and is characterized by a peak of bilirubin between the 3-5th day of life, returning to normal values in about 2 weeks.
+Neonatal hyperbilirubinemia occurs in more than 60% of term newborns and is characterized by a peak of serum bilirubin between the 3-5th day of life, returning to normal values in about 2 weeks.

-In some cases, high levels of bilirubin in the blood are not solved within 2 weeks, leading to severe hyperbilirubinemia in about 10% of the jaundice infants.
+In some cases, the level of bilirubin in the blood remain too high even more, leading to severe hyperbilirubinemia in about 10% of the jaundice infants.

-The consequence of an excessive presence of bilirubin is the development of Kernicterus, a chronic and irreversible pathology characterized by a severe motor, hearing and intellectual deficit.
+If caught in time, the most common treatment is phototherapy, but if not the baby risks to develop kernicterus, a chronic and irreversible pathology characterized by a severe motor, hearing and intellectual disability.

-This creates the need for a system able to control the level of bilirubin during the first days after birth that should be simple to use, quick, inexpensive and usable anywhere, even outside the hospital structures.
+This creates the need for a system able to control the levels of bilirubin during the first days after birth in a simple and quick way.

-Bilistick ® System is an innovative low cost diagnostic device, conceived as a Point of Care system for measuring Total Bilirubin concentration in whole blood samples from newborns.
-The system consists of a test strip, where a small amount of blood is loaded, and a reader to get the result.
+The Bilistick® System is an innovative diagnostic device, conceived as a Point Of Care system for measuring total bilirubin concentration in whole blood samples from newborns.
+The system consists of a test strip, where a small amount of blood is loaded, and a reader that gives the results.

-availability of highly qualified staff and/or equipped facilities for analysis, making diagnosis and monitoring of neonatal jaundice a simple practice also outside of hospital facilities, such as during home follow up of neonates or in physician offices.
+Thanks to the easy method, the small size and the use of a battery powered reader, the Bilistick® System does not require availability of highly qualified staff or equipped facilities for analysis, making diagnosis and monitoring of neonatal jaundice a simple practice even outside hospital, such as during home follow up or in physician offices.

 Bilistick® System Benefits